-Although these are not commonly known as dividend stocks with strong dividend yields, the strong momentum often seen across technology stocks — including some of the biggest names in the space — is hard to ignore.
+Although these aren’t commonly known as dividend stocks with strong dividend yields, the strong momentum often seen across technology stocks — including some of the biggest names in the space — is hard to ignore.

-Nonetheless, as with any class of stock, digital conglomerates stock are all unique and should be treated as such.
+Nonetheless, as with any class of stock, these stocks are all unique and should be treated as such.
 You should never buy a stock simply because it’s a large technology company with a massive market cap.
 It’s always best to research any company you’re considering investing in before making an investment.

 Disclosure: The author currently has no positions in any stock mentioned herein nor any intention to hold any positions within the next 72 hours.
 The views expressed are those of the author of the article and not necessarily those of other members of the Money Crashers Team or Money Crashers as a whole.
 This article was written by Joshua Rodriguez, who shared his honest opinion of the companies mentioned.
 However, this article should not be viewed as a solicitation to purchase shares in any security and should only be used for entertainment and informational purposes.
 Investors should consult a financial advisor or do their own due diligence before making any investment decision.